-Socks - White, black or navy crew or no-show socks; solid white or navy knee socks are permitted

-Shoes - Athletic (tennis, sneakers) predominantly white, black, gray or navy Flats may also be predominantly brown.
+Socks - White, black or navy crew or no-show socks; solid white or navy knee socks are permitted Shoes - Athletic (tennis, sneakers) solid white, black, gray, navy or any combination of those colors (including laces).
+No other colors may be visible.
+Flats may also be worn in black or brown.